 - Fine motor skills

-We’ll definitely be doing another science and art experiment before the school year is over!
+We’ll definitely be doing another science and spring art experiment before the school year is over!
 Many of the flowers are displayed in our classroom windows already, although we still have more to put up!
 We decided we liked the flowers better when they’re taped directly to the window, as the colors are brighter.
 That’s in comparison to placing the flowers on a piece of contact paper to display in the window.